abetusk/dev/projects/laser-spike/laser-spike.md

 Laser Spiked Jacket
 ===

-- intro
-- materials
-- design
-- laser diode cabling
-- laser diode housing (laser cut)
-- assemble laser diode with housing (& strain relief)
-- laser diode testing
-- electronics assembly
-- programming
-- electronics housing
-- electornics and laser diode testing
-- lazer diode jacket layout
-- attach laser diodes to jacket
-- create lazer diode cabling
-- attach lazer diode cabling
-- laser cabling and cabling strain relief
-- final testing

 Intro
 ---

-After seeing Wei Chieh Shi's laser jacket design, I wanted to design my own.
+After seeing Wei Chieh Shi's laser jacket design, I wanted to create my own.
-This instructable shows how to modify a jacket to add laser diodes and control them electronically to produce different laser light patterns.
+These instructions show how to modify a jacket to add laser diodes and control them electronically to produce different laser light patterns.
 The laser diodes give the jacket an appearance of being "spiky", like having metal spikes but with red laser light.